PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

 .. image:: images/missing_one_on_one_off.JPG

-Sometimes an extra feature is present because a frame shift or an assembly has split the protein in two.
+Sometimes an extra feature is present because a frame shift or an assembly error has split a gene in two.
 In the next example, one *TolA protein* was expected, but two were found.
 One of them starts at the edge of a contig and the other ends at the edge of a contig.
 Only one implementation of the role was found in a reference genome, and it is close to one of the features.